If you have money and want to save lives, you had better put a price on life. Scott Alexander explains it better than I can.

 That gap is a direct measure of the difference between the universe that is, and the universe that should be.

-That price difference, the difference between a few thousand dollars and a few thousand suns, is a direct measure of how fucked up things are.
+That price difference, the difference between a thousand dollars and a thousand suns, is a direct measure of how bad things are, trapped as we are on ancient Earth before we learned how to harness the stars.

 Most people start with an intuition that they should refuse to press the button at any price, because lives are nigh invaluable.
 You can go to these people, and show them that in order to save as many lives as possible with a bounded amount of money, they must put a price on life.
-Most people, at that point, react one of two ways.
+Many people, in my experience, react to this fact in one of two ways.

 Others reject the logic, and continue to claim that life is invaluable, and then try to back up their intuitions with some strange version of ethics where saving as many lives as possible with the money available is not the right thing to do, for convoluted reasons.

-It is possible to live in a universe where it is both the case that (1) lives are nigh invaluable, and (2) people are being annihilated constantly, against their will, in ways that can be prevented using relatively small sums of money.
+It can simultaneously be the case that (1) lives are nigh invaluable, and (2) people are being annihilated constantly, against their will, in ways that can be prevented using relatively small sums of money.

-This gap between price and value is unacceptable, but physics wasn't written according to what we would accept.
+This gap between price and value is unacceptable, but physics doesn't care what we'll accept.
 We live in a cold, uncaring universe; a universe beyond the reach of God.

 One day, we may slay the dragons that plague us.
-One day we, like the villagers in their early days, may have the luxury of going to any length in order to prevent a fellow sentient mind from being condemned to oblivion unwillingly.
-If we ever make it that far, the worth of a life will be measured not in dollars, but in stars.
+One day we, like the villagers in their early days, may have the luxury of going to extraordinary lengths to prevent a fellow sentient mind from being condemned to oblivion unwillingly.
+If we ever make it that far, the worth of a life may be measured not in dollars, but in stars.

 So when somebody offers $10 to press that button, you press it.
-You press the hell out of it.
-It's the best strategy available to you; it's the only way to save as many people as you can.
-But don't ever forget that this very fact is a terrible tragedy.
+You press the heck out of it.
+It's the best strategy available.
+But don't forget that that fact itself is a terrible tragedy.

 Know that there are those of us who fight.